Radio-Tartaglia Syndrome: A Rare Cause of Delay in Neurodevelopment – A Case Report

 Abstract

-Background: Radio-Tartaglia syndrome or RATARS is an unfamiliar disease caused by an heterozygous mutation of the SPEN gen in the 1p36 chromosome.
-Clinically, it is represented by global developmental delay and intellectual disability; however, it can also be associated with other relevant comorbidities that embark the cardiovascular, gastrointestinal, musculoskeletal, integumentary as well as endocrinological systems.
+Background: Radio-Tartaglia syndrome or RATARS is an unfamiliar disease caused by a heterozygous mutation of the SPEN gen in the 1p36 chromosome.
+Clinically, it is represented by global developmental delay and intellectual disability; however, it can also be associated with other relevant comorbidities that embark on the cardiovascular, gastrointestinal, musculoskeletal, integumentary as well as endocrinological systems.

 Conclusion: The diagnostic process of RATARS must become a pillar of further investigation given its uncertainty when clinically diagnosed hence the necessity of a clear confirmation through exome sequencing.
 This case report highlights the importance of genetic testing in patients with neurodevelopmental delay due to a possible but uncommon correlation with rare diseases such as RATARS.